Racial Equality Proposal: Aftermath

 Cecil felt that British support for the League of Nations was far more important than the clause.
 The Japanese media fully covered the progress of the conference, which led to the alienation of public opinion towards the US and would foreshadow later, broader conflicts.

-In the US, racial riots resulted from deliberate inaction.
+In the United States, racial riots resulted from deliberate inaction.

 The international mood had changed so dramatically by 1945, that the contentious point of racial equality would be incorporated into that year's United Nations Charter as a fundamental principle of international justice.

 Some historians consider that the rejection of the clause could be listed among the many causes of conflict that led to World War II.
 They maintain that the rejection of the clause proved to be an important factor in turning Japan away from co-operation with the West and toward militarism.
 In 1923, the Anglo-Japanese Alliance expired.
 Militarists came to power resulting in Japan's rapprochement with Hitler.
 Prussian militarism had already become entrenched in the Imperial Japanese Army, many of whose members had expected Germany to win World War I. However, relations with Germany became even stronger in the mid-1930s while Germany had greater ties with Nationalist China.